WORK INFO

 Photography zine, 2025

-Recent research shows that microplastics enter human (and animal) bodies and accumulate in our organs.
-They’re in our hearts, lungs, bowels, brains and testicles; they are found in blood, breast milk, urine and semen (for more info, see links below).
+Recent research shows that microplastics (tiny plastic particles of 5mm or less in size) enter human bodies by ingestion, inhalation and via skin contact, and accumulate in our organs.
+They’re in our hearts, lungs, bowels, brains and testicles; and are found in blood, breast milk, urine and semen.

-Plastics were introduced into photography in the 1890s.
-Since then millions of non-biodegradable photographs have been discarded.
-In a brief essay Bakker asks, if photographs contain plastics and plastics break down into microplastics, then how much photography resides inside our bodies?
+Plastics were introduced into photography in the 1890s by Kodak.
+Since then millions of non-biodegradable photographs and negatives have been discarded (as well as plastic cameras, film cannisters and other plastic photography accessories).
+If photographs contain plastics and plastics break down into microplastics, then how much photography is inside our bodies?

 Publication date 8 August 2025 (revised edition)